canelhasmateus/diamond/vault/reference/Implicit Assumptions.md

 Implicit assumptions are a common psychological, mathematical and [[human phenomena]].

-It is the frequent source of problems, since many solutions undisclosely rely in facts which may not be true.
+It is the frequent source of [[problems]], since many solutions undisclosely rely in facts which may not be true.

 One such examples is to blindly look at averages, without the explicit realization that an average is supposed to be an representative value of an population.